Ukraine women's national football team

-The team has been playing since 30 June 1992 when it hosted a team of Moldova.
+The team has been playing since 30 June 1992, when it hosted a team of Moldova.
 Before its first official tournament, the UEFA Women's Euro 1995 qualifying phase, the Ukraine women's team played at least four more friendlies all with Belarus in 1993.
+The first team consisted of the following players: Tetyana Ovcharenko (goalkeeper) – Olena Mazurenko, Svitlana Balynska, Olena Chubarova, Alina Doroshchuk – Tetyana Shvets, Iryna Serhiyenko, Lyudmyla Pokotylo, Halyna Prykhodko – Tetyana Verezubova, Svitlana Frishko; and substitutes: Valentyna Ryabichenko (goalkeeper) – Inesa Titova – Yulia Bayeka, Natalia Melnychenko, Lyudmyla Protsenko – Olena Vdovyka, Tetyana Vyshnyakova, Halyna Zonova.

-The first (and so far only) major tournament they played in was the UEFA Women's Euro 2009 in Finland.
-Their most recent competition is qualification for the UEFA Women's Euro 2022.
+The first major tournament Ukraine qualified for was the UEFA Women's Euro 2009 hosted in Finland.

 Team image

 Nicknames

 The Ukraine women's national football team has been known or nicknamed as the "Zhinky".

 Home stadium

 The Ukraine women's national football team hosts their home matches at Arena Lviv, while before the Russian aggression at Stadion imeni Gagarina.